wavexx/python-bond/README.rst

 Limitations:

+* PHP <= 5.3 doesn't support the ``JsonSerializable`` interface, and thus lacks transparent exceptions.

-* You cannot use "call" on a built-in function such as "echo" (use "eval" in that case).
+* You cannot use ``call`` on a built-in function such as "echo".
 You have to use a real function instead, like "print".
+You can still call "echo" by using ``eval`` or ``eval_block``.

 * Unfortunately, you cannot catch "fatal errors" in PHP.
-If the evaluated code triggers a "fatal error" it will terminate the bond without appeal.
-A common example of "fatal error" in PHP is attempting to use an undefined variable or function (which could happen while prototyping).
+If the evaluated code triggers a fatal error it will terminate the bond without appeal.
+A common example of such errors in PHP is attempting to use an undefined variable or function (which could happen while prototyping).